Learning goals

 Check your understanding

-Now that you’ve learned more about the Abolitionist Movement and the fight for quality, complete the following two activities to check your understanding.
+Now that you’ve learned more about the Abolitionist Movement and the fight for equality, complete the following two activities to check your understanding.

 Part 1: Matching